 Jacques Cartier upon reaching the North American continent, following the arduous trans-Atlantic voyages in 1534 and 1535, landed at Funk Island.
 Cartier highlighted the island’s significance for mariners.
-In marked contrast to the bare-boned, often inaccurate accounts which were the vogue of New World explorers, Cartier penned lucid descriptions of the island’s myriad seabirds.
+In marked contrast to the bare-boned often inaccurate accounts which were the vogue of New World explorers, Cartier penned lucid descriptions of the island’s myriad seabirds.
 By emphasising the relative ease with which flightless Great Auks could be herded into boats to provision hungry crews, he established Funk Island as the continent’s first fast-food takeout.

-It was, however, the slaughter for down feathers by resident crews in the late 1700’s that sealed the fate of the Great Auks.
-By the early 1800’s, they were gone from Funk Island and the waters of Newfoundland.
-Gone but not forgotten, the Auk’s extinction at the hands of man became an international symbol of conservation and wildlife protection.
+It was, however, the slaughter for down feathers by resident crews in the late 1700s that sealed the fate the Great Auks.
+By the early 1800s, they were gone from Funk Island and the waters of Newfoundland.
+Gone but not forgotten the iconic Auk became an international symbol of conservation and wildlife preservation.